 Alexandrium produces potent neurotoxins which are toxic to some zooplankton and small fish.
 These impacts can influence the ecosystem dynamics.
 Alexandrium also has the potential to impact wildlife as toxins can accumulate up the food chain.
 Filter feeders such as mussels filter water and can remove the algae from the water column.
 The algae contain toxins which can accumulate in the mussels and the mussels can then be consumed by other organisms including crabs and fish.
-To date no negative effects on wildlife have been observed in association with this species in the Swan Canning.
+To date no negative effects on wildlife has been observed in association with this algal bloom.